 The National Environmental Policy Act (NEPA) requires the Commission to take into account the environmental impacts that could result from an action whenever it considers the issuance of a Certificate of Public Convenience and Necessity.
-The NEPA also requires us 2 to discover and address concerns the public may have about proposals.
+NEPA also requires us 2 to discover and address concerns the public may have about proposals.
 This process is referred to as "scoping."
-The main goal of the scoping process is to focus the analysis in the EA on important environmental issues.
+The main goal of the scoping process is to focus the analysis in the EA on the important environmental issues.
 By this notice, the Commission requests public comments on the scope of the issues to address in the EA.
 We will consider all filed comments during the preparation of the EA.

-In the EA we will discuss environmental affects that could occur as a result of the construction and operation of the proposed Project, under these general headings:
+In the EA we will discuss impacts that could occur as a result of the construction and operation of the proposed project under these general headings:

+- Land use:

-- Geology and soils;
+- geology and soils;

-- Land use and recreation;

-- Water resources, fisheries, and wetlands:
+- water resources, fisheries, and wetlands:

-- Cultural resources;
+- cultural resources;

-- Vegetation and wildlife;
+- vegetation and wildlife;

-- · Air quality and noise; and
+- air quality and noise;

-- · Public safety.
+- · endangered and threatened species;

+- public safety; and

+- cumulative impacts.

-We will also evaluate reasonable alternatives to the proposed Project or portions of the Project, and make recommendations on how to lessen or avoid impacts on the various resource areas.
+We will also evaluate reasonable alternatives to the proposed project or portions of the project, and make recommendations on how to lessen or avoid impacts on the various resource areas.

 The EA will present our independent analysis of the issues.
-The EA will be available in the public record through eLibrary (FERC's records information system, see the Additional Information section of this Notice).
-To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section.
+The EA will be available in the public record through eLibrary.
 Depending on the comments received during the scoping process, we may also publish and distribute the EA to the public for an allotted comment period.
-Comments on the EA will be considered before we make our recommendations to the Commission.
+We will consider all comments on the EA before making our recommendations to the Commission.
+To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section beginning on page 4.